Jays-T/the-band-room/README.md

 **Regarding DRY in the defensive design of the various functions**

-* Only towards the end of this project did I come across a tutorial regaring using decorators within functions to protect endpoints.
+* Only towards the end of this project did I come across a tutorial regarding using decorators within functions to protect endpoints.
 * As I develop this project I will be writing better code as I learn more.
 * For now I've tried to do my best with the knowledge I have currently.